-- 3.1.3 The metabolism of opioids is impacted by a number of factors, which includes a variety of enzyme systems.
-The rate of metabolism and the risk of drug interactions with opioids are determined largely by which enzyme systems metabolize the opioid.
+- 3.1.2 Different opioids vary in half-life3 and are commercially available in a variety of immediate-release and slow-release formulations.
+This results in a wide variability in their duration of action. - 3.1.3 The metabolism of opioids is impacted by a number of factors, which includes a variety of enzyme systems.
+The rate of metabolism and the risk of drug interactions with opioids are determined largely by which enzyme systems metabolize the opioid4.
 Medical conditions, degree of tolerance to opioids, medication use, alcohol use patterns, and individual differences in metabolism may result in a significant lack of predictability in opioid-related impairment, and hence occupational capacity and risk. - 3.2 Occasional Use of an Opioid: Single administration of an opioid on an "as needed" basis. - 3.3 Continuous Use of an Opioid: Regular, typically daily, opioid use.